 Culturally Responsive Practices

-Facilitating Transformation, A Framework for Culturally Responsive Cognitive Coaching in Schools: LeadScape from the National Institute of Urban School Improvement has developed this framework.
+Culturally Responsive Leadership: A Cognitive Coaching Approach: LeadScape from the National Institute of Urban School Improvement has developed this framework.
 In the model, the concept of coaching has been refined to utilize the practice of cognitive coaching through a culturally responsive lens in order to achieve the desired outcome of inclusive schools.

 Practitioner Brief Addressing Diversity in Schools: Culturally Responsive Pedagogy: This brief defines culturally responsive pedagogy and explains how it might be used effectively to address the instructional needs of a diverse student population.